-This fairly easy trail offers spectacular views of Honolulu, Waikiki and Hanauma Bay.
+The Diamond Head Crater Trail is quite an easy trail offerering spectacular views of Honolulu, Waikiki and Hanauma Bay.
 The trail is comprised of rugged and paved areas, and stairs.

 There are also a few pillboxes to stop and rest, while taking in the impressive sights.
 Ensure you take your children to a restroom prior to arriving to the trail because there are none available.

 There is a small fee for parking and Leonard’s Bakery is located not too far away where you can enjoy a tasty treat after your hike.